Jaypwee/Creato/README.md

 # Server

  Python and Django as API server.
 The servers will be deployed through Heroku.

+ Database uses Django's internal sqlite DB.

 # Requirements